doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Export to object` command <!-- REF #method.VP Export to object.Summary --> returns the 4D View Pro object attached to the 4D View Pro area *vpAreaName*<!-- END REF -->.
+The `VP Export to object` command <!-- REF #_method_.VP Export to object.Summary --> returns the 4D View Pro object attached to the 4D View Pro area *vpAreaName*<!-- END REF -->.
 You can use this command for example to store the 4D View Pro area in a 4D database object field.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.